adrienpoly/todomvc_rails_on_stimulus/README.md

 The goal of this project was primarily to get more familiar and practice with the new [Stimulus](https://github.com/stimulusjs/stimulus) framework.
 The approach taken in this project is to make most of the actions on the todolist client side with Stimulus controller **to get this crisp and fast feeling of client side rendering**.
 This Todolist preserves the data in a database within the backend.
 Each action is therefore linked to a call to the backend to update the content in the database.
-Those calls are form post submission to keep strong parameters (an alternative could be Ajax post).
-As a return from the backend, the page is silently refreshed by Turbolinks.
-Unless there is a problem persisting the data in the database the refresh is not visible as it is the same as what has already been done by Stimulus controllers.

-This is probably not an approach that I would take in production but for this purpose of demo, it does make the job!
+Those calls are ajax calls using Rails UJS `Rails.ajax`.

 ## Demo